-Cape Verde can be a true riot of vibrant colour and a chance to experience some live music or the passing of a festival isn't one to be passed up.
+The Cape Verde islands can be a true riot of vibrant colour and a chance to experience some live music or a local festival isn't one to be passed up.

 Festivals are an important pastime for the Cape Verdeans with the biggest celebrations taking place on the island of Sao Vicente.
 Head to Mindelo for the Creole Festival each February inspired by the carnival festivities and costumes of Brazil with a Portuguese flavour mised in, and the Full Moon Festival at Baia das Gatas celebrated at the end of August.
 Here are some dates in the Cape Verde calendar:

 These can be anything from a religious celebration to a musical event.
 Below are details of a few popular festivals that take place on the islands.

 São Vicente hosts two of the most lavish festivals: a beach music and culture festival during the full moon in August which attracts musicians and visitors from all over the archipelago and secondly, the exotic carnival with Brazilian influences in mid February:

 The most popular feast of São Vicente is the Carnival which is inspired by the carnivals of Brazil and mixed with their shared history of Portuguese flavours.
 The street parades are very much appreciated by the Cape Verdeans and tourists alike.
 The largest of the celebrations can be found in the town of Mindelo and can begin as early as 9am!

 The carnival is normally held 40 days before Easter on the Catholic calendar.